Submissions Update

 For our “One Breath” poetry, we are looking for anything that isn’t traditional haiku, but nods to the concept.
 Think poetry that happened in one moment in time (or could be said in one breath).
 We accept ‘One-line,’ ‘Monostitch/Monoku,’ Short Form poetry, or anything else that emphasises one simple, beautiful instant.
 Just keep it shorter than a half-page in length please!

-You can send your submissions using our submission form below.
+You can send your submissions using the submission button.
 Please also review our guidelines for each form of poetry.
+A.I. work is not permitted.

 Original Haiku Poetry Submissions